JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 fig
 ```

+## Committor functions

 A committor measures the probability that a system, starting at a given point in phase space, will reach one designated region before another.
-Formally, for two disjoint sets A and B, the forward committor $q(x)$ from A to B gives the likelihood that a trajectory initiated at x will reach B before A under the system’s dynamics.
+Formally, for two disjoint sets A and B, the forward committor $q_+(x, p)$ from A to B gives the likelihood that a trajectory initiated at x will reach B before A under the system’s dynamics.
 The committor boundary-value problem for a Langevin system is given by:
 $$
  p \frac{\mathrm{d}q,\mathrm{d}x} - U'(x) \frac{\mathrm{d}q,\mathrm{d}p} + \gamma [-p \frac{\mathrm{d}q,\mathrm{d}p} + \beta^{-1} \frac{\mathrm{d}^2 q,\mathrm{d}p^2}] = 0,
 $$